Nassereith Fasnachtshaus

 More information

-The House of Fasnacht stays open every year between June 1 and September 30 on Friday afternoons.
-Season start 2024 on June 7.
+The House of Fasnacht stays open from early May to mid-October every Friday afternoon.
+Season start 2024 on the 3rd of May.

 Suggest an edit/correction